United States farm bill: 1940–1980

-1981-1995
+1981–1995

-Farm programs under the Presidency of Ronald Reagan (1981-1989) were not very successful, even as the rest of the economy soared.
+Farm programs under the presidency of Ronald Reagan (1981–1989) were not very successful, even as the rest of the economy soared.
 Federal budget outlays reached $60 billion during his first term, but real farm income declined to its lowest level in postwar years.
-The price of farm land declined, causing a series of bankruptcies to farmers who had borrowed to buy neighboring acreage, as well as bankruptcies of local banks.
-Reagan advisor William A. Niskanen concludes: "One can hardly imagine a more disastrous policy outcome."
-The 1981 farm bill involved only small changes, and continued the policy of restricting supply rather than increasing demand.
+The price of farmland declined, causing a series of bankruptcies to farmers who had borrowed to buy neighboring acreage, as well as bankruptcies of local banks.
+Reagan advisor William A. Niskanen concluded: "One can hardly imagine a more disastrous policy outcome."
+The 1981 farm bill involved only small changes and continued the policy of restricting supply rather than increasing demand.
 The 1984 budget proposal was designed to cut subsidies rather than reform the system, but Congress rejected it.
-Instead Congress continue the same policies in the 1985 farm bill, which Reagan reluctantly signed.
-The succeeding George H. W. Bush administration (1989-1993) continued the same policies.
-Niskanen says: "The U.S. farm program is still a scandal–raising the price of food to the hungry of the world, increasing the burden to U.S. taxpayers, and restricting the output of the world's most productive farmers."
+Instead, Congress continued the same policies in the 1985 farm bill, which Reagan reluctantly signed.
+The succeeding George H. W. Bush administration (1989–1993) again continued the same policies.
+Niskanen said: "The U.S. farm program is still a scandal—raising the price of food to the hungry of the world, increasing the burden to U.S. taxpayers, and restricting the output of the world's most productive farmers."